Nothing is worse than waking up to an acne breakout.

 If you’re spending a small fortune on skincare products each month, you could be throwing money down the drain if you’re not washing your pillowcase often enough.

-In addition to washing your face before bed each night, wash or replace your pillow case on a weekly basis.
-If you have oily skin, dermatologists recommend doing it more often.
+In addition to washing your face before bed each night, you may want to wash or replace your pillowcase on a weekly basis.
+If you have oily skin, you may want to do it more often and make sure your pillowcase is clean and oil free.

 While soaking up the sun is a great way to meet your daily needs for Vitamin D, you need to protect your skin against the damaging effects of UVA and UVB rays.

-You should also know that certain medications like antibiotics, anti-inflammatories and blood pressure medications could make your skin more sensitive to the sun, so take extra precautions if you’re on any of these drugs.
+Certain medications, like antibiotics, anti-inflammatories and blood pressure medications, have side effects that could make your skin more sensitive to the sun, so take extra precautions if you’re on any of these drugs.

-What you eat has a direct impact on your skin, so try to focus your diet around foods that prevent rather than trigger breakouts.
+What you eat has a direct impact on your skin, so try to focus your diet around foods that prevent acne rather than trigger it.

 The healthiest foods for your skin are complex carbohydrates (low-glycemic), colorful fruits and veggies, leafy greens, fatty fish, nuts, seeds, beans and legumes.
 Antioxidants are particularly beneficial for skin health and foods with anti-inflammatory properties can be beneficial as well.